richafnu/Viva/Viva/glint/setup/360-report-access-timing.md

 >[!NOTE]
 > Changes can be made during a live cycle, but changes only apply to reports not yet released.

-## Report access for a 360 subject
+## Report access for a 360 program

 Know how 360 feedback participants can review feedback.